 • 2003 and 2007 NCAA Tournament Appearances.

-• Her teams have tallied in the top four of the Big 12 Conference standings four of six years.
+• Tallied in the top four of the Big 12 Conference standings four of six years.

 • From 2007-2009, won 24 Big 12 Conference matches over the three-year span.
 Since the inception of the Big 12, that is the best three-year span of any CU team.

 • In 2009, coached a trio of student-athletes to win at least 20 singles matches in a year (only fifth time to happen since 1996-97).

 • In 2009, became the first CU team in school history to begin the conference season 5-0.

 • Three top four Big 12 finishes (2009, 2008, 2007).